OmarZiadeh/Garage-Guide/docs/DeveloperGuide.md

     ![pic](images/gaJoBUfmU5.png)
 5. Click Ok to close the dialog.
 6. Do a test run, click the green play button in the upper right.
-If you didn't
+It might take a minute or two to download the node packages.

     Keep an eye on the "Run" output at the bottom of the screen.
 Eventually you'll see some text similar to the below:
     ```